 Further, the Judaean nation also observed the weekly Sabbath, which fell upon the 16th of that month.
 Therefore, there were no stores open from the afternoon of the 14th until after sundown Saturday evening, at the close of the weekly Sabbath.

-This evidence shows us that in the last hour of the 14th of Abib, the two Marys saw where Yahushua’s body was laid.
-With the tomb being closed by Joseph and Nicodemus, the women returned to where they were staying, which would have been toward or very near sunset.
+This evidence shows us that the two Marys saw where Yahushua’s body lay in the last hour of the 14th of Abib.
+Then, with the tomb being closed by Joseph and Nicodemus, the women returned to where they were staying, which would have been toward or very near sunset.

 Therefore, between their leaving Yahushua’s grave until they observed the second day of Passover Week and Festival of Unleavened Bread, there was no time for them to deal with the aromatics and ointments.
 Yet the second day of the Feast of Unleavened Bread, observed on the evening of the 15th, could not have been a Sabbath for them because they prepared aromatics and ointments after returning home and before the weekly Sabbath.